 There are many documents and other types of information that would be useful to have in place in advance.
 Your adviser may require you to send some documents over before the first appointment.
-For the first appointment, the more documents you can bring along, the more productive the meeting is going to be.
+For the first mortgage appointment, the more documents you can bring along, the more productive the meeting is going to be.

 What Happens During the Meeting?